Describe Singapore in 3 words.

 Adults should check out…

-The Singapore F1 in September, most exciting Singapore party weekend of the year – the views of the track from the Swiss Hotel balconies are the best by a long way, and Pangaea Club at MBS.
+The Singapore F1 in September, most exciting Singapore party weekend of the year – the views of the track from the Swiss Hotel balconies are the best by a long way.

 And on the cultural/historical side of things: these museums are wonderful to learn more about Singapore’s history during the turbulent World War II years: Changi Museum, Johore Battery and Fort Siloso on Sentosa.